 - A can of sweetened condensed milk.
 This will create the thick base of the ice cream, while the cream is whipped to add a light, airy texture to balance out the consistency.
 The added sweetness of the condensed milk is also a heavenly match for ice cream.

 - Two cups of heavy whipping cream, to be whipped into a thick mixture, until stiff peaks form.

-These three ingredients are all you need to make an entire batch of homemade green tea or Matcha ice cream, to be paired with your favorite toppings.
+These three ingredients are all you need to make an entire batch of homemade Matcha ice cream also known as green tea ice cream, to be paired with your favorite toppings.
 My go-to is chopped pistachio, but other great toppings include white chocolate, fruits, or other chopped nuts.

 What’s the best way to store Matcha Ice Cream?

 When your mixture is complete, you will need to store it in an airtight container and freeze for a minimum of 6 hours or longer.
 Any freezer-safe containers work, or you can even use a loaf pan with a food-safe plastic wrap to store the ice cream.
 For my video tutorial, I’ve used my glass loaf pan with a lid from OXO, as it is resistant to all temperatures.

 Once stored properly, Matcha ice cream can be stored in the freezer for up to 6 weeks, although I guarantee you they will be gone in the next day or two!
 Prior to serving, I also recommend thawing the ice cream for about 10 minutes on the counter for easy scooping.